etendosoftware/docs/docs/products/etendo-classic/user-guide/production-management/transactions.md

 In this window, it is possible to define products which are only to be used inside the company.

 The Internal Consumption screen is used to administer any products that are used during the execution of maintenance tasks.
 When processed, the stock is reduced.
-The products are purchased through the [_procurement process_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/procurement-management).
+The products are purchased through the [procurement process](/docs/products/etendo-classic/user-guide/procurement-management/transactions/).
 The products are set up as a regular item, without the Production checkbox being selected, since they are not part of the production process.

 ### **Header**